 Finding cycle routes suitable for kids in London is not the easiest thing.
-One option is to plot your route using Google Maps’ cycling option, but you can’t really trust the recommended cycle path to be child-friendly.
-However, it is possible to cycle traffic-free in London, so check our nine family-friendly cycling paths suitable for even the youngest family members.
+One way is to plot your route using Google Maps’ cycling option, but you can’t really trust the recommended cycle path to be child-friendly.
+However, it is possible to cycle traffic-free in London, so check our 10 family-friendly cycling paths suitable for even the youngest family members.